nsxdavid/AddToPath/CONTRIBUTING.md

    - Menu items are ordered by registry key names (alphabetical sorting)
    - Use numbered prefixes (e.g., "1_AddToPath") to control menu order
    - Keep display names user-friendly using MUIVerb values

+### Build Output Directory
+- Only executables are copied (no dependencies needed - they're embedded)
+- This setup serves multiple purposes:
+  1. During development:
+     - Makes it easy to find and run the latest builds
+     - Ensures the GUI installer can find the CLI tool for installation
+     - Simulates the installed state where both tools are in the same directory
+  2. For releases:
+     - Provides a clean directory with just the executables
+     - Simplifies the release process by having all artifacts in one place
+     - No dependencies to manage - everything is embedded